A History of Beards Part 2

 The 90s and Noughties

-If you want to be picky, the stubble look actually started in the 80s with singer George Michael and actor Don Johnson sporting the style.
-It didn’t really take off until the 90s though and carried on well in to the 2000s.
-Companies started to design trimmers specifically for the purpose of keeping your stubble at the right length.
+If you want to be picky, the stubble look started in the 80s with singer George Michael and actor Don Johnson sporting the style.
+It didn’t take off until the 90s though and carried on well into the 2000s.
+Companies started to design trimmers specifically to keep your stubble at the right length.

 The return of the full beard